-- Navigate to Configure > SNMP Alerts > Network Connection Status > Signal Strength page. - 2.
-Click on the Alerting button to activate the function, this also activates the userdefined range sliders. - Click+Drag the signal strength range limiters to the required upper and lower limits.
+- 1. Navigate to the Configure > System Alerts > Networkingpage. - 2.
+Click on the Enabled button to activate the function. - 3.
+In the Signal Strength Range fields, set limiters to the required upper and lower limits.

-Note: The Not Alerting button de-activates the function and signal strength alerts will be stopped until activated again.
+Note: The Disabled button de-activates the function and signal strength alerts are stopped until activated again.

-4. Click Apply.
 The Details Saved banner confirms your settings.